Ceanothus thyrsiflorus

-Ceanothus thyrsiflorus, known as blueblossom or blue blossom ceanothus, is an evergreen shrub in the buckthorn family Rhamnaceae that is endemic to Oregon and California in the US.
-The term 'Californian lilac' and ‘Mountain lilac’ is also applied to this and other varieties of ceanothus, though it is not closely related to Syringa, the true lilac.
+Ceanothus thyrsiflorus, known as blueblossom or blue blossom ceanothus, is an evergreen shrub in the buckthorn family Rhamnaceae that is native to Oregon and California in the western United States and the state of Baja California in northwestern Mexico.
+The terms 'Californian lilac' and 'Mountain lilac' are also applied to this and other varieties of ceanothus, though it is not closely related to Syringa, the true lilac.